groupon/ansible-silo/README.md

 Furthermore you can bundle your playbooks (incl. configuration, roles, plugins etc) in a custom Docker image which inherits Silo and therefore generate a versioned, shippable, complete and self-contained executable package which runs your playbooks in any environment. (where you have access to a Docker daemon)

 For convenience ansible-silo includes [ansible-lint].
-Since ansible-lint uses the ansible libraries it may react differently depending on the used ansible version.
+Since ansible-lint uses the Ansible libraries it may react differently depending on the used Ansible version.

 ## What problem does Silo solve?